The Secret of Bone Hill

 The Secret of Bone Hill is an adventure module written by Lenard Lakofka for the first edition of Advanced Dungeons & Dragons and published by TSR in 1981.
 It is designed for novice and intermediate players with characters of levels 2-4.
 The module received mixed reviews from critics.

 Plot summary

-The module is described as a low-level scenario that involves evil creatures prowling the unexplored reaches of Bone Hill.
+The module is described as a low-level adventure scenario that involves evil creatures roaming the unexplored areas of Bone Hill.
 The campaign setting and scenario featured in the book detail a complete town in the Lendore Isles, along with nearby monster lairs.
 The player characters adventure in and around the fishing port of Restenford.
 The module is more of a mini-setting than an adventure, offering several adventure locations, and may require a Dungeon Master to expand it using the World of Greyhawk milieu.
 The module expands upon the basic types of undead creatures found.

 Publication history

 The Secret of Bone Hill was written by Len Lakofka and published by TSR in 1981 as a 32-page booklet with an outer folder, and a cover illustration by Bill Willingham.
 This adventure is continued in L2: The Assassin's Knot, and L3: Deep Dwarven Delve.